mate-academy/css/mate-api.md

 >❓Why?
-If the record is already fetched, it's better to use it instead of fetching it again.
-Data-loaders are used to cache the fetched data and return it if it's already fetched.
+If the record is already fetched, it's better to use it instead of fetching it again. [data-loaders](https://www.npmjs.com/package/dataloader) are used to cache the fetched data and return it if it's already fetched.
 Also, lots of separate DB calls are merged into one batch call in data-loader case.
 See examples of data-loaders in *.loaders folders in api modules.